 Thermally efficient housing - houses designed to save energy, can reduce household space heating requirements.
-The Department of Housing in collaboration with the Department of Minerals and Energy, has developed appropriate guidelines for the construction of thermally designed housing incorporating passive solar design.
+The Department of Housing in collaboration with the Department of Minerals and Energy has developed appropriate guidelines and the SANS 204 standard for the construction of thermally designed housing incorporating passive solar design.